At Bledington Primary School, French is taught to all pupils across the school.

 • manipulate language to speak or write sentences creatively using prior knowledge of grammar and key features; with and without a dictionary

-• have a sound grasp of the key sounds of the French language and their corresponding graphemes and be able to apply this knowledge when speaking, listening and reading aloud
+• have a solid grasp of the key sounds of the French language and their corresponding graphemes and be able to apply this knowledge when speaking, listening, reading aloud and writing

 • recognise some of the language patterns of French and how these differ from or are similar to English